washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 that, you can filter your routes in interceptor, or you can put the code directly in the `controller`.

-Metadata is the HTTP/2 version of http headers.
-Since gRPC uses HTTP/2, gRPC also use metadata.
+Metadata in gRPC is the HTTP/2 version of http headers.
 You can find a detailed explanation [here](https://github.com/grpc/grpc-go/blob/master/Documentation/grpc-metadata.md).

-A lot of things can be done with interceptor using metadata and context, like authentication and authorization.
+A lot of things can be done with interceptors using metadata and context, like authentication and authorization.

-To read metadata is easy:
+To read data from metadata is easy:

 ```
 md, ok := metadata.FromIncomingContext(ctx)